aws-samples/s3-to-lambda-patterns/eventbridge/README.md

 # S3-to-EventBridge - Patterns for advanced use-cases

+**Update Nov 29, 2021 - Amazon S3 can now send event notifications directly to Amazon EventBridge.
+For more information, read this News Blog post.**

 This repo contains 4 AWS SAM templates that deploy serverless applications.
 The applications illustrate different ways to integrate S3 event producers and Lambda event consumers.

 For full details on how this works, read the article at: https://aws.amazon.com/blogs/compute/using-dynamic-amazon-s3-event-handling-with-amazon-eventbridge/.